-As you my know, SMS Pro doesn't call the hazard reporting tools a "Hazard Reporter," but an "Issue Reporter" that is capable of being customized to handle all types of concerns listed above.
+This is why SMS Pro doesn't call the hazard reporting tools a "Hazard Reporter," but an "Issue Reporter."
+The Issue Reporter can be customized to handle all the concerns listed above.
 Safety Workspace allows users to review their reported issues and follow up on these reported hazards and incidents.

 Department Heads are assigned reported aviation hazards and incidents by safety managers.
 Department heads can see their assigned issues and quickly navigate to these issues to manage.

 Corrective preventive actions (also called CPAs, corrective actions preventive actions, CAPA) can be assigned to any employee in a department heads division.
-These CPAs are assigned to users by department heads and these users may not be managers with permissions to access all areas of the Issue Manager.
+These CPAs are assigned to users by department heads.
 When users have completed their corrective actions, they can come to Safety Workspace to document their activities and notify the responsible manager that the corrective action has been completed and is ready for review.

 Every employee has job duties based on the position they were hired to performed.
 Employees may also require specialized training and qualifications.
 Safety Workspace has a section called "Training" where users can see their required training and qualifications, and easily see whether these training and qualification elements are current.

 Safety Workspace helps engage users in your safety program.
 They can see their activities and follow up without requiring additional resources from the safety team.